Adejumok/Covid_19-Analysis-in-R/README.md

 ## Data

-The data used for the analysis is contained in the `owid-covid-data.csv` file.
+The data used for the analysis is contained in the `covid-data.csv` file.
 The file contains daily data on the number of COVID-19 cases and deaths in various countries and regions of the world.
-The data covers the period from January 2020 to the most recent available data.
+The data covers the period from January 2021 to the most recent available data.

 ## Analysis